Johannes Heinrich Schultz

-Johannes Heinrich Schultz (June 20, 1884 – September 19, 1970) was a German psychiatrist and an independent psychotherapist.
-Schultz became world-famous for the development of a system of self-hypnosis called autogenic training.
+Johannes Heinrich Schultz (20 June 1884 – 19 September 1970) was a German psychiatrist and psychotherapist.
+Schultz is known for the development of autogenic training.

 Life

 He studied medicine in Lausanne, Göttingen (where he met Karl Jaspers) and Breslau.
 He earned his doctorate from Göttingen in 1907.
 After receiving his medical license in 1908, he practiced at the polyclinic at the Medical University Clinic at Göttingen until 1911.
 Afterwards he worked at the Paul-Ehrlich Institute in Frankfurt, at the insane asylum at Chemnitz and finally at the Psychiatric University Clinic at Jena under Otto Binswanger, where he earned his habilitation in 1915.

 During the First World War, he served as director of a sanitorium in Belgium.
 In 1919 he became a professor of Psychiatry and Neuropathology at Jena.
 In 1920 he became Chief Doctor and scientific leader at Dr. Heinrich Lahmann's sanatorium Weisser Hirsch in Dresden.
 In 1924, he established himself as a psychiatrist in Berlin.

 From 1925-26 he was a member of the founding committee for the first General Doctors' Congress for Psychotherapy, board member of the General Medical Society for Psychotherapy (established in 1927).
 From 1928 he advised the organization's newsletter, and after 1930 he co-edited (with Arthur Kronfeld and Rudolf Allers) the journal, now named the Zentralblatt für Psychotherapie.
 In 1933 he became a board member of the renamed German Medical Society for Psychotherapy under Matthias Heinrich Göring and from 1936 under this vice-director a board member of the German Institute for Psychological Research and Psychotherapy (Deutsches Institut für psychologische Forschung und Psychotherapie) as well as director of the polyclinic.